Laughing dove: Behaviour and ecology

 The male in courtship display follows the female with head bobbing displays while cooing.
 The male pecks its folded wings in "displacement-preening" to solicit copulation from the female.
 A female accepts by crouching and begging for food.
 The male may indulge in courtship feeding before mounting and copulating.
 Pairs may preen each other.
 Males may also launch into the air with wing clapping above their backs and then glide down in a gentle arc when displaying.
 The species has a spread out breeding season in Africa.
-Almost year-round in Malawi and Türkiye; and mainly May to November in Zimbabwe, February to June in Egypt and Tunisia.
+Almost year-round in Malawi and Turkey; and mainly May to November in Zimbabwe, February to June in Egypt and Tunisia.
 In Australia the main breeding season is September to November.
 The nest is a very flimsy platform of twigs built in a low bush and sometimes in crevices or under the eaves of houses.
 Both parents build the nest with males bringing the twigs which are then placed by the female.
 Two eggs are laid within an interval of a day between them and both parents take part in building the nest, incubating and feeding the young.
 Males spend more time incubating the nest during the day.
 The eggs are incubated after the second egg is laid and the eggs hatch after about 13 to 15 days.
 Nesting adults may feign injury to distract and draw predators away from the nest.
 Multiple broods may be raised by the same pair in the same nest.
-Seven broods by the same pair have been noted in Türkiye.
+Seven broods by the same pair have been noted in Turkey.
 Initially the altricial hatchlings are fed with regurgitated crop-milk, a secretion from the lining of the crop of parent birds.
 The young fledge and leave the nest after about 14 to 16 days.
 The Jacobin cuckoo sometimes lays its egg in the nests of the laughing dove in Africa.